zanuka/nav-commander/navpi/usb-swap-drive.md

 # Configuring NavPi to use a USB drive for swap disk
-In this example we are using an 8GB USB drive
+If you are interested in using a USB drive as a swap disc, this guide should get you sorted.
+Any size drive could be used, but for this guide I'm using an 8GB USB drive I bought for $13.
+The drive is pre-formatted FAT32.

 ### Insert drive
-Connect your USB drive to the NavPi
+Connect USB drive to the NavPi

 ### List drives connected to your NavPi
     sudo blkid